-I love booking a cheap hotel in Paris and spending a few days exploring a new part of the French capital every time I visit.
+I love visiting Paris and spending a few days exploring a new part of the French capital every time I go.
 From the iconic landmarks like the Eiffel Tower to famous tourist attractions, such as the Louvre, there’s so much to enjoy.

-Nowhere is this more true than Montmartre, the most bohemian corner of the city.
+Nowhere is this truer than Montmartre, the most bohemian corner of the city.
 Come here to indulge your creative side, get your portrait done, visit the quirky shops or simply while away an hour or two people-watching over coffee at a pavement cafe.

 Here are just a few of the reasons why I love this part of Paris so much.